Circumpolar Rock Garden

 and Heaths.

 - Cover it in leaves or snow for the winter.
-Anything that
+I anchor this

 is actually exposed to air at zero degrees or below will die back